leandroguimaraes/wp-plugin-base/README.md

 # ABOUT

 This is a simple starting point for a Wordpress plugin development.
-Just delete or change what you don't need, and go ahead!
+Just delete what you don't need and go ahead!